JayaswalPrateek/MyCSnotesForME/Cpp.md

 ***Pointer***
-- Size of a pointer is not dependent on the data type and always takes 8 bytes
+- Size of a pointer is independent of data type and always takes 8 bytes.
 - *Memory Layout*
 	- | HEAP  |
 	- | STACK | <- declarations like `int i = 0` are stored in STACK.
 Students heavily use it.
 Automatically deleted when out of scope.